-Domestic Violence Law Clinic CONFIDENTIAL Provides free and comprehensive legal assistance on civil matters to victims of dating and domestic violence in Tuscaloosa County, AL. Taking a holistic approach to a Complainant's civil legal needs, clinic students assess and help the Complainant escape further domestic violence, and, if appropriate, represent the Complainant in obtaining a protection from abuse order.
+Domestic Violence Law Clinic Confidential Provides free and comprehensive legal assistance on civil matters to victims of dating and domestic violence in Tuscaloosa County, AL. Taking a holistic approach to a Complainant's civil legal needs, clinic students assess and help the Complainant escape further domestic violence, and, if appropriate, represent the Complainant in obtaining a protection from abuse order.
 Clinic students also provide legal assistance in matters relating to divorce and alimony, child custody and support, employment and debt issues, housing, property recovery, and public benefits.
-Academic advocacy of accommodations WGRC Victim Advocate CONFIDENTIAL If requested by the Complainant and if reasonably available, provides academic advocacy, which may include changing academic schedules, assisting with missed classes and rescheduling exams, etc. Other academic accommodations (see below) may be handled with assistance from the Title IX Coordinator.
+Academic advocacy of accommodations Confidential If requested by the Complainant and if reasonably available, provides academic advocacy, which may include changing academic schedules, assisting with missed classes and rescheduling exams, etc. Other academic accommodations (see below) may be handled with assistance from the Title IX Coordinator.
 Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents with academic intervention assistance (transferring to another class, rescheduling an exam, accessing academic support such as tutoring, arranging for incompletes or withdrawal, and preserving eligibility for academic, athletic, or other scholarships, financial aid, internships, study abroad, or foreign student visas and immigration status).
 Also assists students who have a disability (including those who may have developed a disability as a result of experiencing Prohibited Conduct) contact the Office for Disability Services for registering for longer term reasonable accommodations.
 Office of Disability Services 8 Not Confidential If requested and if reasonably available, provides reasonable accommodations for students who self-identify as needing reasonable accommodations as it relates to a disability.
 Employment support Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents employment support.
 Transportation assistance Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents on-campus parking options or other transportation accommodations to ensure safety and access to other services.
 Victim advocacy and case management WGRC Victim Advocate Confidential Provides free and confidential victim advocacy and case management services to Complainants (including Complainants subjected to sexual harassment, sexual assault/rape, dating/domestic violence, and stalking).
 Services are available to students, faculty, and staff as well as friends and family members of the victim regardless of gender, gender identity or gender expression.
 A Victim Advocate is on-call 24 hours a day, seven days a week to provide assistance in crisis situations.
-UA On- AND OFF-CAMPUS COUNSELING AND MEDICAL SUPPORT SERVICES It is very important for individuals subjected to sexual assault/rape to obtain immediate medical care.
-Whether or not the sexual assault/rape is reported, medical care will provide for the individual's well-being and assist in the documentation, collection, and proper preservation of physical evidence.
-Emergency care DCH Regional Medical Center (DCH) 9 (Off-Campus) CONFIDENTIAL Provides emergency care to victims of sexual assault/rape and intimate partner violence.
+U A ON- AND OFF-CAMPUS COL UNSELING AND MEDICAL SUPPORT SERVICES l, medical care will provide for the in ult/rape to obtain immediate medical care.
+Whether or not the sexual ndividual's well-being and assist in the documentation, collection, and Emergency care DCH Regional Medical Center (DCH) 9 (Off-Campus) CONFIDENTIAL Provides emergency care to victims of sexual assault/rape and intimate partner violence.
 The emergency professionals at DCH Medical Center assist in collecting physical evidence and reducing trauma to victims.
-Forensic examinations Tuscaloosa SAFE Center (Off-Campus) 10 CONFIDENTIAL Forensic examinations are available free of charge to sexual assault/rape victims by SANE nurses.
+Forensic examinations Tuscaloosa SAFE Center (Off- Campus) 10 CONFIDENTIAL Forensic examinations are available free of charge to sexual assault/rape victims by SANE nurses.
 Also provides medical care for victims, including assessment, treatment, and follow-up.